 Austrian Airlines flies to five domestic and more than 120 international destinations in fifty countries across the Middle East, Europe, Asia and North America.

 As well as its Star Alliance partners, Austrian has agreements with several other airlines including airBaltic, Air Malta, Belavia, Iran Air, Montenegro Airlines and Transaero Airlines.

-Austrian’s aircraft are an average age of fifteen years old.
-It is currently made up of a mixture of Airbus, Boeing and Fokker planes, most of those being A320’s.
+Austrian’s aircraft are an average age of fifteen years old, with their fleet currently made up of a mixture of Airbus, Boeing and Fokker planes, most of those being A320’s.